 Demons are already at hand to lead the resurrected souls into hell.
 A resolute angel even helps in this task, pushing the damned with a trident.
 The late Byzantine frescoes in the monastery of Gracanica have surprisingly vivid colours and are painted in traditional style.
-In contrast to most Byzantine churches, the 14th century building follows new Gothic fashion trends.
+In this, they resemble the great Byzantine mosaics, like those in Ravenna, or those you would encounter travelling in Thessaloniki.
+In contrast to most Byzantine churches, however, the 14th century building in Gracanica follows new Gothic fashion trends.
 They show most strikingly in its verticality, with its five domes rising up high above the worshippers.

 Multistoried story books on the walls of the monastery of Gracanica

 On most walls of the nave, saints are standing in two or three tiers, with scenes from the life of Christ and other biblical stories above them.
 All of them are supervised by the huge Jesus Pantokrator – ruler of the world – in the main dome.
 In the centre, we find the images of King Milutin and his Queen.
 Milutin was the king who built this church in the early 14th century.